Spazzy757/geyser-sensor/README.md

 # geyser-sensor
-Project to run multithreaded detection on sensors on a rsapberry
+Project to run multithreaded detection on sensors on a raspberry pi